direktiv/direktiv/scripts/api/api.md

 GET /api/functions/namespaces/{namespace}/tree/{workflow}?op=pods
 ```

-List a revisions pods of a workflow scoped knative service
+List a revisions pods of a workflow scoped knative service.
-The target revision generation (rev query) is the number suffix on a revision
+The target revision generation (rev query) is the number suffix on a revision.
-Example: A revisions named 'workflow-10640097968065193909-get-00001' would have the revisionGeneration '00001'
+Example: A revisions named 'workflow-10640097968065193909-get-00001' would have the revisionGeneration '00001'.

 #### Parameters